FabricMC/fabric-docs/develop/rendering/basic-concepts.md

 #### What Is a Transformation Matrix? {#what-is-a-transformation-matrix}

 A transformation matrix is a 4x4 matrix that is used to transform a vector.
-In Minecraft, the transformation matrix is just transforming the coordinates we give into the vertex call.
+In Minecraft, the transformation matrix is just transforming the coordinates we give into the `addVertex` call.
 The transformations can scale our model, move it around and rotate it.

 It's sometimes referred to as a position matrix, or a model matrix.